marat-gainullin/platypus-js/README.md

 The platform offers a set of features, making development process extremely productive:
 * AMD JavaScript modules loader on server side, in browser and in Java SE Platypus.js client.
 * Server side JavaScript modules within IoC paradigm with LPC (Local procedure calls) asynchronous interactions.
-* Parallel execution scheme of JavaScript code within standard Java thread pools.
+* Parallel execution scheme of JavaScript code using standard Java thread pools.
 * JavaScript modules automatic global dependencies resolving as well as AMD dependencies resolving.
 * Sql queries with named parameters and Sql clauses re-use.
-* ORM (Object-Relation Mapping) for JavaScript with automatic inter entities references resolving.
+* ORM (Object-Relation Mapping) for JavaScript with automatic inter-entities references resolving.
 * Cross-platform Java SE as well as HTML5 browser UI, sharing the same code and the layout.
 * The UI widgets which directly interact with the data model, allowing implementation of a CRUD (Create-Read-Update-Delete) user interface with visual configuration and without or just a little coding.
 * Built-in security support, including users authentication and authorization, constraints of access to application resources.